-- i.
-It can be demonstrated that the premises are no longer suited to, or are not commercially viable, for retail (A1) use; - ii.
+It can be demonstrated that the premises are no longer suited to, or are not commercially viable, for retail (A1) use; ¶

 The change of use will be to a restaurant/café (A3) use or drinking establishment (A4) use and provided the change of use will not lead to the number of retail A1 uses at ground floor level in the High Street falling below one third of the total number of ground floor uses.

-Development proposals for the provision, alteration or replacement of shop fronts and signs in the High Street of Odiham Village Centre will be supported provided:

-i.
-They do not require the loss of an existing shop front of heritage value; and ii.
-The design, colour, materials and details of alterations to and replacements of shop fronts and signage sustain or enhance the character of the building and surrounding shop frontages and are in keeping with the Odiham Conservation Area; and iii.
-Separate access to upper floors is preserved where this exists.

-3.52 This policy applies where planning permission is required to change the use of ground floor shop units within the High Street of Odiham Village Centre.
+- ii.
+The design, colour, materials and details of alterations to and replacements of shop fronts and signage sustain or enhance the character of the building and surrounding shop frontages and are in keeping with the Odiham Conservation Area; and - iii.
+Separate access to upper floors is preserved where this exists. - 3.57 This policy applies where planning permission is required to change the use of ground floor shop units within the High Street of Odiham Village Centre.
 It firstly supports proposals for new retail development or the improvement of existing retail premises provided they take full account of other policies, notably those managing change in the Conservation Area.
-Many buildings in the High Street are also designated heritage assets (Listed Buildings) and new proposals will therefore have to be satisfactory in terms of sustaining or enhancing those assets.

-3.53 Secondly, the policy seeks to manage the mix of Village Centre uses to ensure that there remains a critical mass of at least one-third of retail (A1) uses for the High Street to continue to serve as a viable local centre.
-The current mix of retail, service and restaurant/pub uses (see table below) is deemed by the business community as suitable to sustaining the vitality and viability of the High Street.

-3.54 Thirdly, it establishes the key principles by which changes to shop fronts and signage in the High Street will be managed to sustain or enhance the historic and architectural significance of the Conservation Area.
+Many buildings in the High Street are also designated heritage assets (Listed Buildings) and new proposals will therefore have to be satisfactory in terms of sustaining or enhancing those assets. - 3.58 Secondly, the policy seeks to manage the mix of Village Centre uses to ensure that there remains a critical mass of at least one-third of retail (A1) uses for the High Street to continue to serve as a viable local centre.
+The current mix of retail, service and restaurant/pub uses (see table below) is deemed by the business community as suitable to sustaining the vitality and viability of the High Street. - 3.59 Thirdly, it establishes the key principles by which changes to shop fronts and signage in the High Street will be managed to sustain or enhance the historic and architectural significance of the Conservation Area.
 The Odiham Conservation Area Appraisal highlighted the significance of the High Street in terms of its special character, which is not only cherished by the local community but is also an attraction to tourists and visitors.
-In turn, this footfall supports the continuing viability of the High Street.

-3.55 In Spring 2016 the ground floor uses in the High Street were assessed by the Neighbourhood Plan Steering Group and were recorded as follows:

-Type/Class of Use No. of Units 2016

-A1 Retail 24

-A2 Financial Services 4

-A3 Café/restaurant 7

-B Offices 3

-C1 Hotel 1

-C3 Residential 13

-D1 Health Services]

-Sui generis 2

-Vacant 2

-Village Centre Uses as at Spring 2016
+In turn, this footfall supports the continuing viability of the High Street. - 3.60 The ground floor uses in the High Street are monitored and recorded annualy by the Neighbourhood Plan Steering Group as set out in its Annual Monitoring Report. - 3.61 A Village Centre Action Plan was adopted by Odiham Parish Council on 15 March 2022.
+This sets out a vision for the Centre of Odiham and a five-year Action Plan which aims to protect and enhance what is important to residents.